aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Tue Oct 28 05:10:28 2025
+Last update: Wed Oct 29 05:10:23 2025

 ### Let's play! 🎮